-Misquotation and misunderstanding of religious scriptures allowed men forcing women to cover up themselves.
+Misquotation and misunderstanding of religious scriptures allowed men to force women to cover up themselves.
 All the Afghan women were physically forced to wear the long dark blue Burkas.

-Post-Taliban regime was supposed to be democratic and fair.
+The post-Taliban regime was supposed to be democratic and fair.
 A new pretentious democratic president was elected.
-It was the tiniest shade of hope after a long period of segregation, adversity and despair.
-On the other hand it was an ignition of hopefulness for women to have more rights, be able to play their part in the society and be considered an important factor in building the torn apart Afghanistan – unfortunately, the new governments have been following the footsteps of Taliban in a modern way.
+It was the tiniest shade of hope after a long period of segregation, adversity, and despair.
+On the other hand, it was an ignition of hopefulness for women to have more rights, be able to play their part in the society, and be considered an important factor in building the torn apart Afghanistan – unfortunately, the new governments have been following the footsteps of Taliban in a modern way.

-What is very emotionally painful and unfortunate about the Mirza Olang massacre is that it is taking us back to dark ages of the Taliban regime in which women had no rights.
+What is very emotionally painful and unfortunate about the Mirza Olang massacre is that it is taking us back to the dark ages of the Taliban regime in which women had no rights.
 All the technological developments were considered evil.
-People were kept uneducated, segregated and secluded all over Afghanistan.
+People were kept uneducated, segregated, and secluded all over Afghanistan.

 In my country, a man is considered more knowledgeable and wise than a woman.
 But the bravery and hard work of the Afghan women has proved the patriarchal men wrong.
 Women are breaking boundaries every day.
 But the Afghan women need moral support to fight for their rights to be treated the same as men.